 – where the record will be kept (in the immediate to short term)

-– how the record is to be filed (e.g. by date or alphabetically or in numeric order etc.)
+– how the record is to be filed (e.g. by date, alphabetically or in numeric order etc.)

 – the duration for which the record is to be retained

 – whether the record should be subject to secure storage